Tim Flannery

-Timothy Fridtjof Flannery FAA (born 28 January 1956) is an Australian mammalogist, palaeontologist, environmentalist, conservationist, explorer, author, science communicator, activist and public scientist.
-He was awarded Australian of the Year in 2007 for his work and advocacy on environmental issues.
+Timothy Fridtjof Flannery FAA (born 28 January 1956) is an Australian mammalogist, palaeontologist, environmentalist, conservationist, explorer, author, science communicator, activist, and public scientist.
+He is especially known for his 1994 book The Future Eaters, on the natural history of Australasia, which was adapted for television in 2006, and his 2006 book The Weather Makers, about the effects of climate change in Australia.

-Flannery grew up in Sandringham, and studied English at La Trobe University in 1977.
-He then switched disciplines to pursue paleontology.
 As a researcher, Flannery had roles at several universities and museums in Australia, specialising in fossil marsupials and mammal evolution.
 He made notable contributions to the palaeontology of Australia and New Guinea during the 1980s, including reviewing the evolution and fossil records of Phalangeridae and Macropodidae.
-While mammal curator at the Australian Museum, he undertook a survey of the mammals of Melanesia, where he identified 17 previously undescribed species including several tree kangaroos.
+While mammal curator at the Australian Museum, he undertook a survey of the mammals of Melanesia, where he identified 17 previously undescribed species.
+He has published widely on the systematics, zoogeography, and biochronology of the mammals of Australia and New Guinea.

-In 1994, Flannery published his first popular science book, The Future Eaters, on the natural history of Australasia.
-It became a bestseller and was adapted for television.
-He has since written more than 27 books on natural history and environmental topics, including Throwim Way Leg and Chasing Kangaroos, and has appeared on television and in the media.
+He has since written many more books on natural history and environmental topics, including Throwim Way Leg and Chasing Kangaroos, and has appeared on television and in the media.
+He was awarded Australian of the Year in 2007 for his work and advocacy on environmental issues.

-After becoming increasingly concerned about climate change, Flannery later became prominent for his role in communication, research and advocacy around the issue, particularly in his native Australia.
-He spent five years writing The Weather Makers (2005) on the topic.
+Flannery became prominent for his role in communication, research and advocacy around the issue, particularly in his native Australia.
 In 2011, he was appointed the Chief Commissioner of the Climate Commission, a federal government body providing information on climate change to the Australian public, until its abolition by the Abbott government in 2013.
 Flannery and other sacked commissioners later formed the independent Climate Council, which continues to communicate independent climate science to the Australian public.

-An environmentalist and conservationist, Flannery is a supporter of climate change mitigation, renewable energy transition, phasing out coal power and rewilding.
+An environmentalist and conservationist, Flannery is a supporter of climate change mitigation, renewable energy transition, phasing out coal power, and rewilding.